Bottom bracket Complete Collection

 Phase 1:BB for OPC combined with three different spindles

-BB for OPC has many other names, including one-piece crank bottom bracket, American Bottom bracket, and Ashtabula bottom bracket.
-BB for OPC is almost the most ancient version of the bottom bracket system ever.
-But it’s still widely used and works well in low-end bicycles.
+BB for OPC has many other names, including one-piece crank bottom bracket, American Bottom bracket, Ashtabula bottom bracket and cup and cone bottom bracket.
+BB for OPC is almost the most ancient version of the bottom bracket system ever existed.
+But it’s still widely used and works well in low-end bicycles & BMX bikes.
 It’s cheap and easy to manufacture.

-Usually, when we talk about one piece crank bottom bracket, we mean the cup set, including cups, bearings, cones, washers, and a locknut.
-This cup set can be combined with several kinds of spindles to be a whole bottom bracket system.
-The most commonly seen combinations are 1.
-BB for OPC with one-piece crank, 2.
-BB for OPC with Thompson cottered spindle, and 3.
-BB for OPC with square nut style spindle.
-BTW, unlike BB86 or T47 with a short bottom bracket type name, these combinations don’t, which means that if you would like to quote these combinations, you will have to use the long phrase such as bottom bracket for OPC with square nut style spindle.
+A one piece crank bottom bracket can be mounted/combined with several kinds of spindles.
+The most commonly seen combinations are BB for OPC with one-piece crank, with Thompson cottered spindle, and with square nut style spindle.
+BTW, unlike BB86 or T47 with a short bottom bracket type name, these combinations have very long names, which means that if you would like to quote these combinations, you will have to use the long phrase such as bottom bracket for OPC with square nut style spindle.
 In case you want to see how they respectively look like:

 one piece crank bottom bracket with OPC